lessthanoptimal/ValidationBoof/change.md

   * Uses Census for error now
   * Adjusts rectified image's shape based on rotation
   * Increased RANSAC iterations to improve stability
+- Dense SIFT F32 for two test runs it was slower, last and final run it was about the same
+- SFM got slower for one test case.
+Replicated with 0.34.
+JVM change?
+- Overall it seems like most stuff is running slower for unknown reasons

 ## Version 0.34
 2019/07/07